ve3wmb/OrionWspr/README.md

 Current compile stats are:

-Sketch uses 18142 bytes or 59% (previously 58%) of program storage space.
+Sketch uses 20574 bytes or 66% (previously 59%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 960 bytes or 46% (previously 46%) of dynamic memory, leaving 1088 bytes for local variables.
+Global variables use 994 bytes or 48% (previously 46%) of dynamic memory, leaving 1054 bytes for local variables.
 Maximum is 2048 bytes.

-For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the CORRECTION value.
+For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the initial CORRECTION value and hard-code that in the BoardConfig.h file.

 Notes on Software Versioning: